carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 >
 {: .callout}

-Let's have a look how difficult it is to access data from published biological papers.
+Let's have a look how challenging it can be to access and use data from published biological papers.

 > ## Impossible protocol
 >